-Transfer 100 μl of the calibrator, positive and negative controls or diluted patient samples into the individual microplate wells according to the pipetting protocol.
+Transfer 100 μl of the controls or diluted patient samples into the individual microplate wells according to the pipetting protocol.

 For manual processing of microplate wells, cover the finished test plate with the protective foil.
-When using an automated microplate processor for incubation, follow the instrument manufacturer's recommendations with regard to microwell plate sealing.
+When using an automated microplate processor for incubation, follow the instrument manufacturer's recommendations with regard to microwell plate sealing

-Incubate 60 minutes at 37°C ± 1°C.
+Incubate for 60 minutes at 37°C ± 1°C.

-Washing:
+Wash:

-Manual: Remove the protective foil and empty the wells and subsequently wash 3 times using 300 $\mu$ l of working strength wash buffer for each wash.
-Automatic: Remove the protective foil and empty the wells and subsequently wash 3 times with 450 $\mu$ l of working strength wash buffer (program setting: e.g. TECAN Columbus Washer "Overflow Modus").
+Manual: Remove the protective foil, empty the wells and subsequently wash 1 time using 300 μl of working strength wash buffer.

+Automatic: Wash reagent wells 1 time with 450 μl of working strength wash buffer (program setting: e.g. TECAN Columbus Washer "Overflow Modus").

 Leave the wash buffer in each well for 30 to 60 seconds per washing cycle, then empty the wells.
 After washing (manual and automated tests), thoroughly dispose of all liquid from the microplate by tapping it on absorbent paper with the openings facing downwards to remove all residual wash buffer.
+Free positions on the microplate strip should be filled with blank wells of the same plate format as that of the parameter to be investigated.